readium/webpub-manifest/modules/encryption.md

   }
 }
 ```
-*Example of a PDF resource encrypted using LCP with a 1.0 profile*
+*Example of a PDF resource encrypted using LCP in its 1.0 profile*

 ```json
 {